 14 December.
 Total Solar Eclipse

 This will only be visible in the Southern Pacific Ocean and parts of Chile and Argentina.
-But it’s going to be Summer down there so perhaps not a bad idea for a holiday… And I still don’t have a good solar eclipse shot…
+But it’s going to be Summer down there, so perhaps it’s not a bad idea for a holiday… And I still don’t have a good solar eclipse shot in my portfolio…

 21 December.
 Jupiter and Saturn